Wednesday, May 13, 2026

 65. 'Abd al-Malik ibn Marwan - The 7th Century "Dome of the Rock" Caliph Whose Reign Firmly Consolidated the Umayyad Empire

-66. Al-Hallaj - The 10th Century "Christlike" Persian Mystic Who Said "I Am The Truth" and Was Persecuted, Tortured and Martyred for His Belief
+66. Al-Hallaj - The 10th Century "Christlike" Persian Mystic Who Said "I Am The Truth" and Who Was Persecuted, Tortured and Martyred for His Belief

 67. Al-Shahrastani - The 12th Century Persian Historian of Religions Who Wrote the Monumental Book of Sects and Creeds